DennisFaucher/Terraform-vSphere/README.md

 * Install a seconde ESXi host in Parallels
 * In the first ESXi host, install the vCenter Server Appliance OVA and add both ESXi hosts to this vCenter
 * Create a vCenter Data Center and Cluster using just the second ESXi host
+### Virtual Machine Template
-* In the second ESXi host, create a CentOS VM and clone to a template
+* In the second ESXi host, create a CentOS VM and clone to a template When done, your vCenter will look something like this:
+### Terraform Binary